 The British Library’s Georeferencer project is crowdsourcing location data to make a selection of its vast collections of maps fully searchable and viewable using popular online geotechnologies.

-Online geographic tools allow historic maps to be overlaid on modern mapping, enhancing the ability to view and compare the past with the present, and improving findability.
-Georeferencing, i.e. assigning points on a map image to corresponding geographical co-ordinates, links the map to its spatial location on the ground using universal geographic standards (latitude / longitude).
+Online geographic tools allow historic maps to be viewed alongside modern-day mapping, allowing comparison of the past with the present and enhancing findability.
+Georeferencing, i.e. assigning points on a map image to corresponding geographical coordinates, links the historic map to its spatial location on the ground using universal geographic standards (latitude / longitude).

-Through georeferencing, maps are spatially enabled, making them geographically searchable and able to be visualised using geospatial tools and combined with other maps online.
-In less than two weeks after the initial work was completed, the first set of maps were added to the portal Old Maps Online, which uses a geographic search interface to identify and view historic maps from numerous collections online.
-All future georeferenced maps will also be made available via the Old Maps Online portal.
+Through georeferencing, the selected map images were spatially enabled, making them geographically searchable and able to be visualised using geospatial tools and combined with other maps online.
+All georeferenced maps are added to the portal Old Maps Online, which uses a geographic search interface to identify and view historic maps from numerous collections online.